WebRTC-specific features

 If there’s a NAT / container between server and clients, it must be configured to route all incoming TCP packets on port 8189 to the server.

-If you still have problems, add a STUN server.
-When a STUN server is in use, server IP is obtained automatically and connections are established with the “UDP hole punching” technique, that uses a random UDP port that does not need to be open.
+If you still have problems, add a STUN server, that is used by both server and clients to find out their public IP.
+Connections are then established with the “UDP hole punching” technique, that uses a random UDP port that does not need to be explicitly opened.
 For instance:

 webrtcICEServers2: